-With COVID-19 cases on the rise in every state, anxious consumers are looking for an easier way to get reliable test results.
-The U.S. Food and Drug Administration has stepped in to provide an emergency use authorization, or EUA, for several home testing kits — including a self-administered test that's designed to deliver results in just 30 minutes.
+With COVID-19 cases now topping 25 million in the U.S., anxious consumers are looking for an easier way to get reliable test results.
+The U.S. Food and Drug Administration has stepped in to provide an emergency use authorization, or EUA, for several home testing kits — including self-administered tests that are designed to deliver results in just 15 minutes.

 Finding an at-home COVID-19 test can be tricky, so we've assembled a list of FDA-authorized home kits to help you get an answer as quickly as possible.